-<50kg: 38cm

-50-80kg: 42cm

->80kg: 46cm
+<50kg: 38cm 50-80kg: 42cm >80kg: 46cm

-The harness design should also guarantee that it is possible to accel to the maximum speed.
+The harness design should also guarantee that it is possible to accel maximum speed.

-Please note that different harnesses can cause very different wing characteristics in extreme situations (like increased risk of twists with cocoon harnesses).
+Please note that different harnesses can cause very different wir situations (like increased risk of twists with cocoon harnesses).